Non-economic damages are one of three different types of damages available in personal injury cases in Florida.

 Is There A Deadline To Pursue Non-Economic Damages in Florida?

 Florida imposes time limits on personal injury lawsuits known as “statutes of limitation.”
-Most personal injury cases have a four-year statute of limitations.
-Accordingly, you must bring your lawsuit within four years of the date of your accident.
-Wrongful death lawsuits and medical malpractice cases have a two-year statute of limitations.
+Most personal injury cases have a two-year statute of limitations.
+Accordingly, you must bring your lawsuit within two years of the date of your accident.

 If you miss the deadline, a court will not accept your case.
 You will lose your right to compensation.